tthoma24/swc-section1-materials/git.md

 - How do I get set up to use Git?

 #### Notes:
-- Git is the software, GitHub is a popular *service* for hosting content that is version controlled by Git
+- Git is the software, GitHub is a popular *service* for hosting content that is version controlled by Git.
+- There are other Git services on the web, such as Gitlab (which CUIT uses), Atlassian Bitbucket, and GitBucket.
-- Your local Git needs to be configured to work with your GitHub account
+- Your local Git needs to be configured to work with your GitHub account.
+- Note: If you want your email to private on GitHub, you may encounter some difficulty if you already made commits.
+See here:

 #### Activity:
 - [ ] Configure Git to use your user name with `git config --global user.name "your-username"`